-As part of AECOM Technical Services, Inc.'s (AECOM's) routine quality improvement process, we recently performed a review of some of the Standard Operating Procedures (SOPs) used by field staff performing activities at the investigation sites in Roxana, Illinois.
-Previously revised versions of SOPs have been submitted to the Illinois Environmental Protection Agency (IEPA), most recently on February 12, 2019.
-These procedures were originally submitted, as requested by various IEPA correspondences, within various reports and work plans related to the Investigation Site in Roxana, Illinois.
-We are submitting this package of updated SOPs for your reference and in accordance with proposed revisions to Sections C.7.5 and C.8.4 of the RCRA Post-Closure Permit Application1 for the Equilon Enterprises LLC d/b/a Shell Oil Products US (SOPUS) facility at the WRB Refining LP Wood River Refinery.
+As part of AECOM Technical Services, Inc.'s (AECOM's) quality improvement process, we recently performed a review of Standard Operating Procedures (SOPs) used by field staff performing activities at the Investigation Site in Roxana, Illinois.
+Previously revised SOPs have been submitted to the Illinois Environmental Protection Agency (IEPA), most recently on June 18, 2020.
+These SOPs were originally submitted, as requested by IEPA, within various reports and work plans related to the Investigation Site in Roxana, Illinois.
+We are submitting the enclosed updated SOPs for your reference and in accordance with revisions to Sections C.7.5 and C.8.4 of the RCRA Post-Closure Permit Application1 for the Equilon Enterprises LLC d/b/a Shell Oil Products US (SOPUS) facility at the WRB Refining LP Wood River Refinery.

-The SOPs included with this submittal are listed below.
-The SOPs listed below were revised as indicated.
+The SOPs included with this submittal and corresponding revisions are listed below.

-SOP No SOP Title Purpose of Revision 3 Calibration & Maintenance of Field Instruments Editorial and formatting 4 Decontamination Editorial and formatting; Clarification of tedlar bag decontamination 8 Field Reporting and Documentation Editorial and formatting 10 Well Gauging Measurements Editorial and formatting 18 Low-Flow Groundwater Purging and Sampling Editorial and formatting; Clarification of pump placement and decontamination aecom.com
+SOP No SOP Title Purpose of Revision 3 Calibration & Maintenance of Field Instruments Editorial and formatting related to equipment unable to be calibrated and visual inspection of water level/interface probes.
+4 Decontamination Editorial and formatting related decontamination equipment used.
+8 Field Reporting & Documentation Editorial and formatting; update references to and discussion about field computers.
+10 Well Gauging Measurements Editorial and formatting; update references to field computers.

 1 Class 1 Permit Modification - Section C Revision for SOP Reference (Log No. B-43R-CA-82, CA-88, CA-94 and CA-97) was submitted to IEPA on January 29, 2018.
-A response to this submittal is still pending as of the date of this submittal.
+This modification was approved by an IEPA letter with modified Permit dated December 20, 2019.